Corey-M/NAudio.Lame/README.md

 Wrapper for `libmp3lame.dll` to add MP3 encoding support to NAudio on Windows.

+**Beta Notice:** This is a beta version built against NAudio 2.0.0-beta2.
+Interfaces are subject to change without notice.

 **IMPORTANT:** Because this wraps Windows native DLLs *it will not work on any operating system.*  It may function with Windows emulation layers but I have never tested this.